grainer/front-end/README.md

 - If the instructions were properly followed
 - If the end result work properly
 - Code quality
-- commits and Pull request commenting quality
+- Commits and Pull request commenting quality

-Note: This exercise is expected to be done in maximum 3 days.

 # Prerequisites